CryShana/CryBarEditor/README.md

 - Texture files are DDT files, which are special image files that contain multiple smaller versions of themselves, called mipmaps or mips
 - The easiest way to modify them at the moment is to right click and `Replace image and export DDT` - then you select your own image you wish to replace it with
 - This will create a new DDT and export it to your export folder

+### Additive mods
+I haven't tested this yet, but it has been brought to my attention that AoMR may support additive mods just like AoE3.
+This means instead of modifying whole files which can break with future game updates, you could modify the base file partially with an additive mod.
+This would most likely not work for all files, just certain common ones, just like in AoE3.

 ### Modding note
 I am still not fully familiar with how modding works, all examples I gave above are from me playing around.